thoadao0301/AI-Project/README.md

 # Pre-processing
 ## Data Preprocessing
 In our project, we use the model mtcnn has been implemented using Keras for extracting face in images.
 You can find the model in [here](https://pypi.org/project/mtcnn/).
 We also provide a method for dividing datasets and creating more data for training from raw data.
-The detail of Data preprocessing [here]()
+The detail of Data preprocessing [here](https://github.com/thoadao0301/AI-Project/wiki/Data-Preprocessing)

-python align_dataset_mtcnn.py input_dir output_dir --image_size 160 --margin 44 --detect_multiple_faces --threshold
-python create_test_dataset.py input_dir output_dir --size
-python data_generator.py data_dir

 # Running training
 Currently, the best results are achieved by training the model using softmax loss.
-Details on how to train a model using softmax loss can be found on the page [Classifier training of Inception-ResNet-v1]().
+Details on how to train a model using softmax loss can be found on the page [Classifier training of Inception-ResNet-v1](https://github.com/thoadao0301/AI-Project/wiki/Classifier-training-of-Inception-ResNet-v1-using-Softmax).

-training
-python softmax_training.py model_path dataset_path --model_checkpoint_path --model_logs_path --learning_rate --epochs --batch_size --seed_random --validation_split -- validation_freq

-classifier
-python classifier_softmax_facenet.py model_path model_weights_path train_data_path --test_data_path --use_mtcnn_model --threshold_mtcnn_model --margin --show_wrong_predict
-python classifier_triplet_facenet.py mode model_path model_weights_path train_data_path --test_data_path --use_mtcnn_model --threshold_mtcnn_model --margin --show_wrong_predict
-output
-python output_function.py model_facenet_path model_weights_path model_classfier_path input_video output_loc --export_video --frame_skip --threshold --id
+The implement training using triplet loss, we using the code which is implemented by [David Sandberg](https://github.com/davidsandberg).
+The project can be found in [here](https://github.com/davidsandberg/facenet).

 # Performance